Some of the links in this post may be affiliate links. See our disclosure for more info.

 Don’t feel like breaking a sweat this morning?
 Who cares?
 Go back to bed.

 Trying to establish a morning run?
 Commit to walking to the end of the block – or even just the end of your driveway.
 Or commit to nothing more than getting up and putting the running shoes on.

-Just whatever you do, make sure you do it day in and day out without fail.
+Whatever you do, make sure you do it day in and day out without fail.

 Finding Other Ways to Leverage the Showing Up Strategy

 By the way, it probably hasn’t escaped your notice that you could apply this ingenious approach to other areas of your life.
-If you want to write a book, commit to writing a page a day or even just sitting down in front of your computer.
+If you want to write a book, commit to writing a page daily or just sitting in front of your computer.

 Of course, if you want to make the most of it, aim to identify the keystone habits that would transform your life in other ways besides their immediate benefits.
 These are the ones you want to spend the most time putting into action.

 Still No Motivation to Work Out?
 Try These Tips!